Finding the Right Business Intelligence Tool

 Peer groups are simply a guide to the reader to help make BI tools easier to compare and to show why individual products return such disparate results.
 They are not intended to be a judgment of the quality of the tools.

-The point to the peer groups is to make sure that the comparisons of the BI tools we make in The Survey make sense.
+The point to the peer groups is to make sure that the comparisons of the BI tools we make in the survey make sense.
 The products are grouped together as we would expect them to appear in a shortlist for business intelligence software selection.

 The peer groups